fernandacarrillo08/FernandaCarrilloE.GitHub.io/README.md

 1. Politics

-This dataset can help us understand more about several circumstances in different nations around the world, we can compare them and find out more about correlation between some of these indicators.
-The information retrieved from this data supports several projects that aim to to improve the country's conditions, such as getting people out of poverty, helping more children get an education, or working towards gender equality.
+This dataset can help us understand more about several circumstances in different nations around the world, we can compare them and find out more about the correlation between some of these indicators.
+The information retrieved from this data supports several projects that aim to improve the country's conditions, such as getting people out of poverty, helping more children get an education, or working towards gender equality.

 # MODELING WITH DATA: _Tools and techniques for scientific computing_